Horse64/old-core.horse64.org/docs/Specification/Horse64 Concurrency.md

 doesn't access global variables, and doesn't have any calls, no matter whether conditional or not, that can be compile-time determined to refer to a function that does *not* have the `canasync` property.
-Please note the `canasync` property therefore says nothing about a function's yielding behavior or non-blocking nature (which is what usually is required in Python's/JavaScript for async-compatible functions), but rather only on whether a function will have side effects on global state.
+Please note Horse64's `canasync` property therefore says nothing about a function's yielding behavior or non-blocking nature (which is what usually is required for e.g. Python's/JavaScript of async-compatible functions), but rather only on whether a function will have side effects on global state.

 Since the compiler will assume functions as `canasync` if in doubt which can yield false positives, and it's also not always obvious to the